ALERT | CORONAVIRUS (COVID-19) UPDATEView Latest Update

 When registering a vehicle for parking, please refer to the following outlined policies that apply to all students, faculty, and staff of Bethel University.

-- All motor vehicles on campus must be registered with the Department of Safety and Security.
+- All vehicles operated by students, staff or faculty on the campus must be registered and have valid insurance.

-- All old parking permits should be removed, and only the most current permit should be displayed.
+- All old parking permits should be removed and only the most current permit displayed.

-- Dormitory residents must park their vehicles at their residences or in an Open/Overflow parking lot Monday-Friday, 8 AM-3 PM.
+- Dorm residents must keep their vehicle parked at their residence hall, or in an Open/Overflow lot and walk to class.

-- Faculty & Staff parking areas are designated for these individuals only between Monday-Friday, 8 AM-3 PM.
+- Staff and Faculty parking areas are designated for these individuals only and require a staff/faculty permit.

 Violations and Penalties